 - 1. Data from observations will be used in lesson planning and individualization. - 2.
-Each child will have individual goals targeted no less than twice monthly, and be reflected in TSG Lesson Plans. - 3.
+Each child will have individual goals targeted no less than twice monthly, and be reflected in TSG Lesson Plans or in ChildPlus. - a.
+These expectations will be at the discretion of the Child Services Manager for the last month of part year programming. - 3.
 TSG Classroom Profile Reports may be used for individualization and small group planning at any point during each checkpoint and after the finalization of each checkpoint.